 - One (1) PDF typeset copy of each of three (3) works to be presented with all reference to composer's name removed.
 If works are a set or movements, please combine into one file.* Scores are to be submitted one month prior to each meeting which occur June and December.

 - A 50 word statement as to how you believe your work(s) are compatible with and enhance the Wirripang catalogue.

 - At least one (1) recording (if possible) of one of the three works.

 - If an orchestral work, it must have a live performance recording to accompany score.

 - Please supply a CV or biographical notes and any supporting material that you think appropriate to the works being submitted, together with a current photograph of yourself.

-- Scores and all supporting material to be sent to Wirripang electronically at firstname.lastname@example.org.
+- Scores only (no parts) and all supporting material to be sent to Wirripang electronically at email@example.com.
 Hard copies will note be accepted.

 - The composer will guarantee a minimum of five (5) works for publication during the first 12 months after acceptance.